amirsharapov/aiocdp/README.md

 ### ** STATUS: UNDER DEVELOPMENT **

-This library will provide a thin, but functional wrapper around the Chrome DevTools Protocol.
+This library will provide wrapper around the Chrome DevTools Protocol.

 ## Motivation

-We aim to be the underlying engine for any libraries or projects using Chrome DevTools Protocol.
+I hope this library becomes the underlying engine for any projects using Chrome DevTools Protocol.
 With that in mind, we need to achieve the following points:

 1. Flexibility